TheSmartnik/underfinedmethod/source/posts/why-on-earth-do-fibers-exist.html.markdown

 That's it.
 Here is the tiniest possible version of a generator.

 Let's test that it works as expected.
-We'll use `Enumerable` this time, so you could also understand how `Enumerable#to_enum` works
+We'll use `Enumerable` this time.

 ```ruby
 generator =  Generator.new do |yielder|